 “MEAA recognises that the media industry is changing rapidly and the growth of community management is evidence of this,” said MEAA Chief Executive Paul Murphy.

 “But in many ways, the needs of workers in the media industry remain the same.
 We are excited about working with ACM to build an industry where its members can have a job with fair conditions, where their skills are respected and they have the tools to excel.”

 “As community management work encompasses skill-sets and subject matter expertise from numerous other disciplines (such as sociology, communications, marketing, journalism and community relations), it can be difficult to align it with existing professional bodies and communities,” said Venessa Paech, ACM co-founder.

-For $5 a week, ACM members will gain access to many of MEAA’s services, including professional indemnity and public liability insurance, regular bulletins with industry news and special offers and preferred access to professional development and networking events.
+For $5 a week, ACM members will gain access to many of MEAA’s services, regular bulletins with industry news and special offers and preferred access to professional development and networking events.
 MEAA will also lend its long experience of industry campaigning and advocacy to the ACM membership.

 “We’re delighted to be working with the MEAA to help ensure community managers have access to working protections other occupations enjoy as we often fall through the gaps – in practice and understanding.
 ACM is excited to see how this partnership can further raise the profile of this growing profession and offer additional support to the community management profession in our region,” said Alison Michalk, ACM co-founder.